felixsuarez0727/demo-faster-whisper/mock_jobserver_test/README.md

 # 💻 Mock Job Server Test

 The `mock_jobserver_test` project is a client-server simulation designed for audio transcription.
-Clients initialize by sending an ID to the `mock_server.py` via a `GET request`.
+Clients initialize by sending an ID in the `mock_server.py` server via a `GET request`.
 After initialization, clients receive a `JSON response` containing data to be processed.
 This includes an audio file for transcription, which is performed using OpenAI's `small` Whisper model.
 Transcribed results are then submitted back to the server via a `POST request`.

 ## Index